2023 Solar Incentives Guide for Naperville, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
+The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+This credit can be claimed on solar panels installed on a primary or secondary residence in the United States that you own.
 Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum claim amount.

 State & Local Solar Incentives

-Not all solar incentives are federal; rebates, tax credits and more may be offered at the local or state level.
-Incentives may be given by your county or municipality, or by the state of Illinois.
-Certain incentives might only be available for a limited time, while others are ongoing.
+Federal solar incentives are not your only option; tax credits, rebates and more may be offered at the local or state level.
+The incentives — which may be given by the state of Illinois, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Naperville